Skip to main content

 • Implementing the appropriate mitigation strategy

-By evaluating the potential risk, you can better understand the main drivers of your risk and how much potential noise your organization is exposed to, given its size and profile.
+By evaluating the potential risk, you can better understand the main drivers of your risk and how much potential noise your business is exposed to, given its size and profile.
 Comparing your potential risk to your program objectives can help drive a clear strategy to implement for risk mitigation.
-As your organization answers these questions, it will lead to key decisions you must make when starting a new FX hedging program or improving an existing one.
+As you answer these questions, it will lead to key decisions you must make when starting to manage FX risk or improving your current strategy.

 Flexibility

-The other end of the spectrum is a more flexible program where hedge ratios, tenors, and even products may change over the life of the program based on the market or your strategy.
-This allows your organization to be more opportunistic with its strategy, hedging as the market moves.
-However, it can be much harder to make operational, given the number of decisions you need to make from month to month or quarter to quarter.
-Maintaining strong controls will be crucial since your team members will operate with greater discretion.
+The other end of the spectrum is a more flexible structure, where hedge ratios, tenors, and instruments may change based on the market or your strategy.
+This allows you to be more opportunistic, hedging as the market moves.
+However, it can be much harder to make operational, given the number of decisions you must make from month-to-month or quarter-to-quarter.
+Maintaining firm controls will be crucial since your team members will operate with greater discretion.

-There is no best practice on the question of flexibility, but the best-run programs clearly articulate the program's objectives to all stakeholders.
-This will address how much discretion treasury has over the program and how those decisions contribute to your company’s overall strategy.
+There is no best practice on the question of flexibility; however, with either approach, it is important to articulate the objectives to all stakeholders.
+This will address how much discretion the finance team has over the program and how those decisions contribute to your company’s overall strategy.

 This graphic illustrates the elements of a holistic FX strategy